 - National insurance (NI) number - if you’ll be moving to the UK to set up your business and don’t currently have a NI number, you’ll need to apply for one beforehand.

 - Business address - you’ll need an address for correspondence with HMRC, and if you’re selling or contracting goods or services online, you may be legally required to show this address to your customers.
-If you want to keep your home address private, UK Postbox offers a choice of PO Box or street addresses for this purpose.

 - Date of birth.